 “…His head and hair were like wool, as white as snow, and His eyes like a flame of fire; His feet were like fine brass, as refined in a furnace, and His voice as the sound of many waters; He had in His right hand seven stars, out of His mouth went a sharp double edged sword, and His countenance was like the sun shining in full strength…” ~ Rev 1:14-16

-Notice the common denominators of all three passages such as the color white, which is an emblem of righteousness, and the depiction of a most triumphal warrior.
-There are still many other oracles of Messiah portrayed with the same attributes among the prophets of old, which collectively give great support to the natural interpretation of the first seal.
-The crowned rider of the white horse is a most proper emblem of Jesus Christ, as His advance in conquering is a most proper emblem of His body of believers – commissioned to reclaim the nations with the power of the Gospel.
+Notice the common denominators of all three passages such as the color white, which is an emblem of righteousness, and other details depicting a most triumphal warrior. a bow is a symbol for warrior (Jer 50:14, 29, 42, Lam 2:4, Psalm 46;9), and a crown, a symbol of supremacy – together, signifying a triumphant warrior-king.
+There are still many other oracles of Messiah portrayed with the same attributes among the prophets of old, such as Psalm 45 and Isaiah 11:4-5, which collectively give great support to the natural interpretation of the first seal.
+The crowned rider of the white horse is a most proper emblem of Jesus Christ, as His advance in conquering is a most proper emblem of His body of believers – And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses (Rev 19:14) – commissioned to reclaim the nations with the power of the Gospel.

 That motion continued a few days later when Jesus took Peter, James, and John up to the top of that same mountain, Mount Herrmon, where the rebellion of angels in the days of old made their covenant to take the daughters of men (Enoch 6 ~ Gen 6:1-4); And there it was where Jesus had transfigured Himself to His preeminent glory as way of announcing to the principalities, and powers, and rulers of the darkness of the age, and the spiritual host of wickedness in the heavenly places – that He has come to take back the nations!

 And what do you know – just a few miles away, the city of Damascus, where persecuting Saul was converted to believing Paul, who was the initial-primary agent in building the church throughout the pagan world!
-Indeed Christ had conquered the power of death and sin, and His Church has conquered the world & Satan!
+Indeed Christ had conquered the power of death, sin and Satan, and His Church has perpetuated the same triumph!
 And not by violence, but by the power of the Gospel, they conquered him (Satan) by the blood of the Lamb, and by the word of their testimony, and not loving their lives to the death. ~ Rev 12:11

 The event of Pentecost sent home thousands of newfound Christians from all over the world with the seed of the Gospel, which proliferated exponentially so that Christianity, right out of the gates, was taking the world by storm in a short period of time.
 This nonviolent yet highly controversial movement rapidly grew, even with the prospect of losing all they had in this world, including their lives.
 And though they would face death all day long, as St. Paul exclaims, “…in all these things we are more than conquerors through Him who loved us.” ~ Romans 8:37